argmaxml/recsplain/docs/source/data-index.rst

 Index
 ===================

-After installing and configuring the package, add items to the recsplain system so you have items in the system to check for similarity when you search.
+After installing and configuring the package, add items to the Recsplain system so you have items in the system to check for similarity when you search.

 To add items to the system, use the ``index`` method.